 - Falsely reporting a crime that did not occur

 - Tampering with evidence or interfering with a crime scene

 There is a great number of violations and severity varies in regard to the specific offense that initialized the charge.
 Consequences for these types of violations are often severe, so it is in your best interest to consult with a qualified and experienced Minnesota criminal defense attorney early in the process.

 Your lawyer will examine all of the facts of your case, interview any witnesses and collect any evidence that proves what occurred when you were charged with obstructing justice, so it is imperative that you call quickly.
 In some instances, charges may be baseless and no obstruction even occurred.

 Fighting For Your Freedom

 Depending on the nature of the alleged violation, obstructing justice can be charged as a misdemeanor or a felony.
 For example, where the accused may have been aware of or had reason know that their actions could have created a risk of property damage, injury or death.
 A person convicted of obstructing justice of this nature potentially faces $10,000 in fines and up to five years in prison.

 In the situation that the violation included violence or the threat of it, the prison sentence can be up to one year and fines potentially totaling upwards of $3000.
 No matter the charges or potential sentence or fines if you are convicted, you will receive a much better result with the assistance of an experienced Minneapolis criminal defense lawyer.

 Contact A Minneapolis Criminal Defense Lawyer

 You’ve been accused of a serious offense if you have been accused of obstructing justice.
 You must defend your rights against these charges so that you can move forward as painlessly as can be.
 You can do that with an experienced criminal defense attorney.
-To schedule your FREE CONSULTATION, call the Speas Law Firm, PA today at 612-333-6160.
+To schedule your initial consultation, call the Speas Law Firm, PA today at 612-333-6160.